pingcap/docs-cn/tools/binlog/tidb-binlog-kafka.md

 > **Note:**
 >
-> In the local version of TiDB-Binlog, the binlog is stored in files, while in the latest version, the binlog is stored using Kafka.
+> In the local version of TiDB-Binlog, the binlog is stored in files, while in the Kafka version, the binlog is stored using Kafka.

 ## Install TiDB-Binlog